ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 All people assigned to the Incident treat the response as the highest priority task in their schedule.

-* Incident Commander - there is only one person in charge of the response to an incident, and the responsibility and authority for organising the response team, and other resources (even hardware) and directing the high level strategy.
+* Incident Commander - is the person in charge of the response to an incident, with the responsibility and authority for organising the response team, and other resources (even hardware) and directing the high level strategy.
 The Incident Commander organises the resourcing of other team members, assigning roles and handles the liason between the Ops team members and other internal or external stake holders.
 The Incident Commander ensures that there is complete separation of responsibilities so that there is no risk of overlap or confusion around inflight tasks.
 The Incident Commander is the sole maintainer of the Live Incident State Document and is the authority on the current state of the operation.

 * Ops Lead - is the lead technical expert evaluating the Incident, diagnosing the issues, formulating the response.

-* Ops Team Member and/or Subject Matter Expert provides support for the Ops Lead and follows the Ops Leads direction for working through the problem resolution.
+* Ops Team Member and/or Subject Matter Experts (sourced from other teams where necessary) provides support for the Ops Lead and follows the Ops Leads direction for working through the problem resolution.

 * Comms - formulates and executes the plan for communication of the Incident and response to the affected user community, and the public message if required.

 * Planner - supports Ops by tracking changes being made (system divergence that can evolve due to emergency action), filing bug reports, plotting the path for any system state cleanup required.

-* RCA and Postmortem Team - stake holders including user community representatives, and the Incident Response Team.
+* Postmortem Team - stake holders including user community representatives, and the Incident Response Team.

 Supporting Resources